-The following HACA forms, which are signed by all adult family members, will serve as documentation of the family's self-declaration of asset income: HACA housing application, public housing continued occupancy forms, HCV program's Annual Recertification form and How to Report a Change form.
-If the family has net family assets equal to or less than \$5,000, HACA will not request supporting documentation (e.g. bank statements) from the family to confirm the assets or the amount of income expected to be received from those assets.
-If the family has net assets in excess of \$5,000, HACA will request supporting documentation (e.g. bank statements) from the family to confirm the assets.
-Any assets reported by the family will be reported on the HUD Form 50058.
+- Applicants must provide full third party verification (i.e. bank statements) at the time of determination of income eligibility. - For a resident family with net assets equal to or less than \$5,000, a PHA may accept, for purposes of recertification of income, a family's declaration that it has net assets equal to or less than \$5,000, without taking additional steps to verify the accuracy of the declaration.
+The declaration must state the amount of income the family expects to receive from such assets; this amount must be included in the family's income. - The PHA must obtain full third-party verification of assets every three years. - The following HACA forms, which are signed by all adult family members, will serve as documentation of the family's self-declaration of asset income: HACA's housing application, HACA's Continued Occupancy Form, HCV program's Annual Re-certification form, and How to Report a Change form.
+If the family has net family assets equal to or less than \$5,000, HACA will not request supporting documentation (e.g. bank statements) from the family to confirm the assets or the amount of income expected to be received from those assets. - If the family has net assets in excess of \$5,000, HACA will request supporting documentation (e.g. bank statements) from the family to confirm the assets. - If the family has net assets is less than \$5,000, HACA will request supporting documentation (e.g. bank statements) from the family to confirm the assets every three years and at the time of initial eligibility determination. - Any assets reported by the family will be reported on the HUD Form 50058.